-The UK Employment Law course is designed to provide learners with an in-depth understanding of the basics of employment law, the role of an employment lawyer and the rights of both employees and employers.
-It covers the different types of employment contracts, the legal recruitment process and the employee handbook in detail.
+The UK Employment Law course is designed to provide learners with an in-depth understanding of the basics of employment law.
+During this course, you will learn the role of an employment lawyer and the rights of both employees and employers.
+Additionally, it covers the different types of employment contracts, the legal recruitment process and the employee handbook in detail.

-Through case studies and practical exercises, you will gain an insight into key topics such as how to handle discrimination in the workplace, disciplinary procedures, and data protection principles.
-Fast track your career with an accredited qualification and get certified in just 20/30 hours.
+Above all, case studies and practical exercises will give you an insight into key topics such as how to handle discrimination in the workplace, disciplinary procedures, and data protection principles.
+Enrol the course today to build a deep understanding of the UK Employment Law and earn a Free CPD accredited certificate after the course.

-This comprehensive training course is suitable for aspiring professionals looking to fast track their career in the UK employment law sector, as well as existing professionals who are new to the field and wish to update their existing skills and knowledge.
+This comprehensive UK Employment Law course is suitable for aspiring professionals looking to fast track their career in the UK employment law sector, as well as existing professionals who are new to the field and wish to update their existing skills and knowledge.
 Professions in this field include:

 - Employment Lawyer